alexspirou/ROS_Ackerman_Monster_Truck_/README.md

 ## ROS_Ackerman_Monster_Truck

-ROS_Ackerman_Monster_Truck is a robot car with an arduino and Raspberry Pi 4.
+ROS_Ackerman_Monster_Truck is a robot car with an arduino and a Raspberry Pi 4.
 Arduino is responssible for the control of motors and sensors.
 Raspberry Pi run Robot Operating System (ROS) and control robot with a GUI.

 ## ROS_Ackerman_Monster_Truck_UI
-ROS_Ackerman_Monster_Truck_UI is a GUI programmed with Qt framework.
-Is a usefull GUI for any ROS project that allows to you to control your Robot and reading data from sensors.
+ROS_Ackerman_Monster_Truck_UI is a Graphical User Interface programmed with Qt framework.
+Is a useful GUI for any ROS project that allows you to control your Robot and reading data from sensors.

 ![](/Resources/ui.png)